monolithed/class-namer/README.md

 # class-namer (cn)

-Introducing "class-namer" - a lightweight npm package designed to simplify the process of creating CSS class chains based on a key-value object.
+The class-namer is a lightweight npm package designed to simplify the process of creating CSS class chains based on a key-value object.
 With just 10 lines of code, the class-namer offers a minimalistic and efficient solution for generating concatenated strings of CSS classes.

-With just a single function call, you can effortlessly generate a concatenated string of CSS classes.

-The class-namer stands out as a lightweight solution for managing CSS class chains.
-It focuses on a single data type and doesn't require additional dependencies, making it a straightforward and efficient package.

 The example usage below perfectly illustrates the power of the class-namer: